Installing Azure PowerShell from the PowerShell Gallery is the preferred method of installation.

 You should see something similar to the following output:

-If you do not have PowerShellGet installed, see the How to get PowerShellGet.
+If you do not have PowerShellGet installed, see the How to get PowerShellGet section of this article.

 Step 2: Install Azure PowerShell